iretiola-007/Kyvera/README.md

 ---

 ## 4.3 Functions and Control Flow
-Currently, NovaScript supports basic `if` and `else` statements in language mode.
+Currently, Kyvera supports basic `if` and `else` statements in language mode.
 More advanced control flow features (*like loops*) will be added in future updates.

 ---

 ## 5. Built-in Functions
-NovaScript currently includes basic built-in functionality such as the shutsuryok statement (*in English, it's the print function*).
+Kyvera currently includes basic built-in functionality such as the shutsuryok statement (*in English, it's the print function*).
 More built-in functions will be added over time.

 ---

 ## 6. Examples
-`file.nova`
+`file.kyv`
 ```
 use japanese
 hensuu sai -> 18